Home

 READ MORE

+Current research analyzes how personal and archival records function as materialized childhood memories as well as how archival records may provide release, relief, recovery from traumatic memories especially those created during moments of crisis.
+By working with already vulnerable populations such as foster care youth within the context of disasters, my dissertation hopes to better understand how, if, and when records assist youth in crisis.
+Studies also focus on the intersection of youth archival education and environmental issues specifically through the use of memory and future making.
 Knowing firsthand the affective value of records, I am committed to pursuing doctoral research that will engender ways for people, and in particular children, to grapple with and learn from some of their most painful memories.
 My research seeks ways to use archives as a mechanism to confront these stories in order for children to recognize and utilize their memories for healing, personal development, and building community resilience.
-Other curiosities as a researcher include facilitating self-determination through metadata, the role of community archives in shaping collective memories, the use of archives as centers of power, archives and memory retrieval, and the use of digital archives as a response to the historic erasure of marginalized peoples.

 READ MORE